yizhang7210/Acre/docs/dev/2-Project-Setup.md

 going to `localhost:8000/v1/docs` on your browser to see the API documentation.

 ### Lambda
-- Go through the same virtualenv setup as the server, but with python 3.6:
+- Right under `Acre` run `nix-shell acre.nix` to go into the nix shell for the following:
 - Under `lambda` folder do:
-    - `virtualenv env --python=python3.6`
+    - `virtualenv env --python=python3.4`
     - `. env/bin/activate`
     - `pip install -r requirements.txt`

 ### Client
+- Get out of the `nix` shell by simply typing `exit` if you were in.
 - The client site is a single page Elm app.
 - Under `client` folder do:
     - `npm install` will install all dependencies.